Diffuse losses with tracking systems

 Calculation principles

-Therefore, we developed an approximation that is quite acceptable in most cases (especially for big homogeneous systems) where the trackers are uniformly arranged.
-In this approximation scheme, the program chooses one significant tracker in the middle of the system, and evaluates the shading factor table for this element only, using neighboring trackers to cast shadings, but neglecting other eventual shading sources.
-This allows a faster diffuse shading table calculation, while still producing shading factor evaluations for about 12 tracker positions (two-axis) or 8 (one-axis).
+Originally, this was not feasible for large systems with many trackers due to the significant time needed for the elaboration of the different shading tables.
+Therefore, an approximation was developed that is acceptable in most cases where the trackers are uniformly arranged.
+In this approximation scheme, PVsyst or the user may choose one significant tracker in the middle of the system.
+The software then evaluates the shading factor table for this element only, using neighboring trackers and objects to cast shadings, but neglecting other shading sources.
+This allows a much faster diffuse shading calculation.

 This approximation can be summarized as shading a representative "central tracker" with the neighboring "partial scene".